 Our business depends on the overall demand for technology and on the economic performance of our current and prospective customers.
-In general, worldwide economic conditions such as inflation may remain unstable, and these conditions would make it difficult for our customers, prospective customers and us to forecast and plan future business activities accurately, and they could cause our customers or prospective customers to reevaluate their decision to purchase our features.
+In general, worldwide economic conditions such as inflation, interest rates and currency exchange rates may remain unstable, and these conditions would make it difficult for our customers, prospective customers and us to forecast and plan future business activities accurately, and they could cause our customers or prospective customers to reevaluate their decision to purchase our features.
 Weak global economic conditions, changes in consumer behavior or a reduction in technology spending even if economic conditions stabilize, could adversely impact our business and results of operations in a number of ways, including longer sales cycles, lower demand or prices for our platform, fewer subscriptions and lower or no growth.

 In addition, the economies of certain countries or regions around the world may experience weakness or uncertainty, which may lead to negative impacts on our business in those areas.
+For example, the U.S. government is undergoing a period of rapid change as to spending and fiscal policy, which may have a considerable impact on the macroeconomic environment and behavior of our customers and end consumers.